Ehlers-Danlos Syndrome & hEDS Symptoms In Menopause

 However, more than one-third of participants experienced a worsening of symptoms before their periods while in perimenopause.
 The most rapid shifts in hormone levels happen during this transition, which is why it’s not surprising that the time just before menopause can be when hEDS is first diagnosed.

 As we previously mentioned, women with hEDS have more gynecologic concerns than the rest of the population.
-They’re more likely to experience incontinence, vaginal dryness, and painful sex, concerns that increase for all people with uteruses in menopause.
+They’re more likely to experience incontinence, vaginal dryness, and how to do sex without pain, concerns that increase for all people with uteruses in menopause.

 Some studies have found that people with EDS tend to have lower bone density than the regular population, pre-menopause, which makes them more prone to osteoporosis later in life.
 While this may be because people with EDS limit bone-strengthening exercise due to pain and mobility issues instead of a structural cause, the implications for bone health are the same.